• Skip to primary navigation

 This way, the whiskey will be chilled and refreshing.

-Plus, it will be slightly diluted – enhancing its flavor and aroma.
+Plus, it will be slightly diluted - improving its flavor and aroma.

 The melting ice cubes will slowly add water to the whiskey, making it smoother and more mellow.

-Connoisseurs love this method, as it brings out subtle changes in flavor.
+Connoisseurs love this method, as it brings out subtle changes in flavor - see a whiskey vs liquor explanation to understand how whiskey compares to other spirits.

 So if you like chilled whiskey with nuance, give Whiskey on the Rocks a go.